 Sharon D. Clarke will eventually make her Broadway debut in the revival of Caroline, or Change, which was originally set to start in spring 2020.
 Currently, performances are scheduled to restart at Studio 54 in October.
 Caroline, or Change tickets are on sale now.

 The Broadway premiere of How I Learned To Drive has now been postponed at the Samuel J. Friedman Theatre.
-David Morse and Mary Lou Parker are still attached to the production, which will open now in spring 2022.
+David Morse and Mary Lou Parker are still attached to the production, which will open in March 2022.

 The Tony Award-winning play Take Me Out was originally set to return to the Hayes Theater in spring 2020.
 However, Coronavirus stopped all performances before its first preview.
-Currently, new performance dates have not been posted for Take Me Out, but the show will get its Broadway revival in due course.
+Currently, new performance dates for Take Me Out will begin in spring 2022.